This site contains affiliate links. Please see Policies for more information.

 • Chill mixture in the refrigerator for an hour, then roll out balls about an inch in diameter.
 Keeping the mixture in the fridge before rolling helps them to roll easier.

-• Store in an airtight container–I prefer the refrigerator!
+• Store in an airtight container–I prefer the these in the refrigerator!

 Video